How much do 19 inch Gemini Wheels and Tyres improve the Energy Efficiency of the Model Y Performance?

 Caiguna Roadhouse

-Update November 2024: The first official WAEV Network DC charger is now in place and working.
-It is a 60kw unit that is currently on free vend.
-To start open the cover, press the start button and carefully follow the instructions.
-This charger is not associated with the roadhouse, for any issues contact Jon on the number provided.
+Update June 2025: The first official WAEV Network DC charger is now in place and working.
+It is a 50kW unit that is currently on free vend.
+This charger is not associated with the roadhouse, do not pay them any money.
+Recent information is that it is currently limited to 30kW until the power source is upgraded.

-The famous Biofil DC charger that was installed in January 2022 has been brought back to Perth for refurbishment before being deployed at another site, this 50kw unit is powered by a converted diesel generator that consumes used cooking oil from the roadhouse kitchen.
+The famous Biofil DC charger that was installed in January 2022 has been brought back to Perth for refurbishment before being deployed at another site, this 50kW unit is powered by a converted diesel generator that consumes used cooking oil from the roadhouse kitchen.
 Despite some difficulties with solidified fuel on cold winter mornings the Vegpod has served its purpose by encouraging the WA state government to extend the DC charger network across to the WA border.
 Payment is a $50 service fee plus cost for energy used, staff are required to start to unit.
 This charger can be temperamental so be patient.

 Balladonia

-At the rear of the western side of the main building is another crowd funded 22kw DC charger, the payment is $2.00 per unit as recorded on the DC chargers screen.
+As a back up, at the rear of the western side of the main building is another crowd funded 22kw DC charger, the payment is $2.00 per unit as recorded on the DC chargers screen.
 You will need to go into reception first to get a key.
 Be patient and follow the instructions exactly or the whole 2 minute process will have to repeated.
 Be warned, don’t skimp on charging here because it’s $2 a unit and the next location is a flat fee for all you can charge, that method may leave you short of range and possibly stranded.

 Norseman

 Edit December 2023: The WA EV Network 150 kW DC charger is now available, this saves considerable time for those contemplating the Nullarbor drive.
-The nearby showers and toilets are unlocked between 8am and 6pm.
+The nearby showers (tokens available from tourist information centre) and toilets are unlocked between 8am and 6pm.

-Rob and Robin have crossed the Nullarbor 10 times in total, 5 times in a Tesla Model S, 5 times in a Tesla Model Y and charged at each location multiple times.
+Rob and Robin have crossed the Nullarbor 12 times in total, 5 times in a Tesla Model S, 7 times in a Tesla Model Y and charged at each location multiple times.

 Driving a Tesla from Perth to Kalgoorlie